Out of Whack Hormones

 Ways to help your liver detoxify:

-Flaxseed helps remove toxins from our system (soak in water first.
-They make a gel like substance that you can add to smoothies, breakfast mueslis, or make a flaxseed pudding etc)
+Flaxseeds may help remove toxins from our system (soak in water first.
+They make a gel like substance that you can add to smoothies, breakfast muesli, or make a flaxseed pudding etc).

 Exercise – getting sweaty truly is a hugely effective way of helping your liver detoxify – the rest of your body will thank you too!

-Cleaning up my diet and taking certain supplements, plus a tonic by a herbal pharmacists definitely helped my PMS disappear.
+Cleaning up my diet, eating in a way that was correct for my body type and taking certain supplements definitely helped my PMS disappear.

 So, it was a 3-pillar approach that helped me balance my hormones: